How to Cook Spaghetti Squash 4 Ways (VIDEO)

 This season is all about the autumn squash.
+You might also want to learn about How to Cook Pumpkin or Brussels Sprouts this season too.
 I love seeing the piles of pumpkins, acorn squash, delicata squash, and more.
 One type of fall and winter squash I always pick up is spaghetti squash.
 Spaghetti squash is just so much fun!
 It’s completely solid when raw, but once cooked the flesh breaks up into spaghetti like strands that can be used in a variety of dishes.
 There are a few questions that arise when many of us think of spaghetti squash.
 How do you cook spaghetti squash?
 How long do you cook spaghetti squash?
 How the heck do you even open a spaghetti squash?

 I have a round-up of spaghetti squash recipes coming your way soon, so I thought I’d put together a comprehensive post all about how to cook spaghetti squash.
 There are several different methods for cooking spaghetti squash, from the slow cooker crock pot, to the stove, to roasting in the oven.
 I’ll show you all three ways, and you can choose the method you like best.